NXP Semiconductors leaps after strong beat and guidance

 For its first fiscal quarter of the year, NXP Semiconductors reported:

-Revenue of $3.18 billion, up 12% year-over-year and above analyst estimates of $3.15 billion (compiled by Bloomberg).
+Revenue of $3.18 billion, up 12% year over year and above analyst estimates of $3.15 billion (compiled by Bloomberg).

-Adjusted EPS of $3.05, topping Wall Street expectations of $2.99.
+Adjusted earnings per share of $3.05, topping Wall Street expectations of $2.99.